The Leesburg Chamber: Promoting Progress and Profit through Support and Networking Opportunities

-Lake County is known for it’s 1,400 lakes and Leesburg is known as the best place to enjoy a day on the water.
+Lake County is known for it’s 1,400 lakes and the city of Leesburg is known as the best place to enjoy a day on the water.
 Set between three of the most picturesque and welcoming lakes, Leesburg invites residents and visitors to relax in natural beauty.

-Nothing says “We’re proud of our heritage” like a four-face, cast-iron clock.
-And Leesburg is definitely proud of its storied past.
-That’s obvious from the placement of a 16 1/2-foot street clock on Main Street in front of Towne Square.
-The clock is a memorial to Marvin and Marie Bowden from Kiser Hardaway and family.
+Nothing says “We’re proud of our heritage” like a four-face, cast-iron clock and the Leesburg Chamber is definitely proud to have a connection to its storied past.
+The 16 1/2-foot street clock on Main Street in front of Towne Square is a memorial to Marvin and Marie Bowden from Kiser Hardaway and family.
 Marie was the first woman president of the Leesburg Chamber of Commerce and a driving force in the creation of Leesburg’s first public hospital, Marvin owned Eddie’s Grocery Store and Pleasant Oak Trailer Park.

 Venerable Pat Thomas Stadium/Buddy Lowe Field in historic Venetian Gardens has a rich history.
 The Philadelphia Phillies trained there in the 1950s.
 Hank Aaron and Pete Rose played there.
 So did Hall-of-Famer Rollie Fingers (for Leesburg in 1965).
 The Leesburg Athletics won the Florida Stadium League championship there.